Appearance & Reality > The Lord Jesus Christ > Strong and weak

 to open their eyes so that they may turn from darkness to light and from the dominion of Satan to God, that they may receive forgiveness of sins and an inheritance among those who have been sanctified by faith in Me.’

-Satan has dominion over the people of the world, who are living in darkness and sin.
-There needs to be a turning from darkness to light, a setting free of the captives, that they be transferred from the kingdom of darkness to the kingdom of God’s beloved Son (Col. 1:13).
+Satan has dominion over the people of the world.
+They are living in darkness and sin.
+There needs to be a turning from darkness to light, a setting free of the captives, that they may be transferred from the kingdom of darkness to the kingdom of God’s beloved Son (Col. 1:13).
 This will involve a struggle in the spiritual realm.
 It is spiritual warfare.
-That is why fleshly strength and energy can never qualify us to be truly strong.
-It is powerless in the spiritual realm.
+That is why fleshly strength and energy can never qualify us to be truly strong – they are powerless in the spiritual realm.
 To truly advance God’s kingdom, we need to be spiritually strong.

 The moral and spiritual qualities of the believer are vital in spiritual warfare.
-When Paul exhorts us to “put on the full armour of God”, he is telling us to be men and women of faith and truth - of good character, who are grounded in the truth, who live righteous lives.
-When this is true of our lives, we would be able to be effective in moving the Sword of the Spirit through prayer in spiritual warfare.
+When Paul exhorts us to “put on the full armour of God”, he is telling us to be men and women of faith and truth – people of good character, who are grounded in the truth, who live righteous lives, and know how to trust God and live by faith.
+When this is true of our lives, we will be able to stand firm in the midst of the attacks of the evil one, and overcome him in the power of the Holy Spirit.

-Let us consider further how healthy church life in the fulfilment of God’s purpose will involve being effective in spiritual warfare at the corporate level.
+Let us now consider how healthy church life in the fulfilment of God’s purpose involves our being effective in spiritual warfare at the corporate level.
 The picture is that of overcomers fighting together as a mighty army of God.

 Proper working of each part

 This is the picture in Ephesians 4:11-16.
 This passage comes before and is related to the passage on spiritual warfare in Ephesians 6.
-Here Paul is not talking about isolated believers growing well on their own.
-He is talking about healthy church life.
-God provides apostles, prophets, evangelists, pastors and teachers, that they may contribute to the saints being equipped and growing unto maturity together.
-They have to function together as an organic unity in order to fight well as an army.
-As each individual part works properly, it “causes the growth of the body for the building up of itself in love” (Eph 4:16).
+Here Paul is not talking about isolated believers growing well on their own, but about healthy church life.
+God provides apostles, prophets, evangelists, pastors and teachers so that they may help the saints be equipped and grow in maturity together.
+All believers have to function together in organic unity in order to fight well as an army.
+As each individual part works properly, it “causes the growth of the body for the building up of itself in love” (Eph.
+4:16).

-1 Chronicles 12 - a parallel of God’s army
+1 Chronicles 12 – a picture of overcomers, a parallel of an effective army for God

 1 Chronicles 12:1